fransking/flink-statefun-tasks/docs/_sources/actions.rst.txt

 =======

-Actions are out of band operations on existing pipelines enabling clients 'fire and forget' a pipeline and later perform some operation on it.
+Actions are used to query pipeline state or pause / resume / cancel a pipeline that is in flight.

 Querying